WSG Tasting Diploma

 Quality of WinesQuality of Wines | Focus on standardized, stereotypical wines Focus on standardized, stereotypical wines | Focus on authentic, soulful, terroir-driven wines Focus on authentic, soulful, terroir-driven wines |

-Wine CommunicationWine Communication | Emphasizes "correct" descriptors to score a point on the exam Emphasizes "correct" descriptors to score a point on the exam | Builds confidence in capturing and conveying what truly matters in a wine Builds confidence in capturing and conveying what truly matters in a wine |
+Wine CommunicationWine Communication | Emphasizes "correct" descriptors to score a point on the exam Emphasizes "correct" descriptors to score a point on the exam | Develops a flexible, individualized tasting voice adapted to different audiences and contexts Develops a flexible, individualized tasting voice adapted to different audiences and contexts |

 Career RelevanceCareer Relevance | Geared toward standardized selections and commercial buying Geared toward standardized selections and commercial buying | Designed for those sourcing, selling and communicating characterful wines of place Designed for those sourcing, selling and communicating characterful wines of place |